hackclub/hackclub/workshops/pixel_art_pad/README.md

 ### 2) Creating the java file

 We will be requiring a java file in this project.
+The java file will provide functionality to the web canvas.
 Create a file called `index.java` by pressing the new file icon on the files pane.

 ![Creating index.java](https://cloud-czzce7b1v.vercel.app/0creatingjava.gif)